 Trimmer is part of a series of tools and works with 36V and 40V Max tools.
 As part of a special offer, Black & Decker is providing a pack of 3 spools with this best cordless weed eater, so you never run out of line.

 Let’s begin with what we found as soon as we fired up the Black & Decker LST136W.
-The power is some what less then expected and, based on that, we’d say that this best cordless weed eater is not designed for heavier, thicker brush.
+The power is somewhat less than expected and, based on that, we’d say that this best cordless weed eater is not designed for heavier, thicker brushes.
 It would work well on smaller patches of weeds, regular lawn grass.

-Safety wise, the tool is good.
-This is because its doesn’t spray debris all over the place, forcing you to wear very heavy safety gear and only because it is under powered.
+Safety-wise, the tool is good.
+This is because it doesn’t spray debris all over the place, forcing you to wear very heavy safety gear and only because it is underpowered.

 Overall, get the Black & Decker LST136W only if you need to do the occasional, general-purpose trimming work in the suburbs, or just the weekends.
 For anything else, consider brands like the Dewalt DCST990H1 Mx XR.